 ReCal2: Reliability for 2 Coders

-ReCal2 (”Reliability Calculator for 2 coders”) is an online utility that computes intercoder/interrater reliability coefficients for nominal content analysis data coded by two coders.
-(A version for 3+ coders is also available.)
+ReCal2 (“Reliability Calculator for 2 coders”) is an online utility that computes intercoder/interrater reliability coefficients for nominal data coded by two coders.
+(Versions for 3 or more coders working on nominal data and for any number of coders working on ordinal, interval, and ratio data are also available.)
 Here is a brief feature list:

-• Calculates four of the most popular reliability coefficients: percent agreement, Scott’s Pi, Cohen’s Kappa, and Krippendorff’s Alpha.
+• Calculates four of the most popular reliability coefficients for nominal data: percent agreement, Scott’s Pi, Cohen’s Kappa, and Krippendorff’s Alpha.

 • Can calculate reliability for multiple variables at a time